Low-overhead fault-tolerant quantum computation by gauging logical operators: Spacetime code and spacetime fault-distance

 In this section we provide further details about the fault-tolerant gauging measurement procedure.
 We follow the general approach to fault tolerance via repeated measurements introduced in Ref.~\cite{dennis2002topological}, and borrow some terminology from Ref.~\cite{McEwen2023}.
+An alternative perspective through the lens of gauge fixing can be found in Refs.~\cite{vuillot2019code} and \cite{cross2024linear}.
 The procedure begins at time $t_0$ followed by at least $d$ rounds of syndrome measurements in the original $[[n,k,d]]$ code.
 Next, there is a code deformation step at time $t_i$ followed by at least $d$ rounds of syndrome measurements in the deformed code.
 Finally, there is another code deformation step at time $t_o$ back to the original code, followed by at least $d$ rounds of syndrome measurements in the original code.

-\begin{remark} We use a convention for labelling time steps that has check measurements occurring with an offset of half from an integer.
+We use a convention for labelling time steps that has check measurements occurring with an offset of half from an integer.
 With this convention detectors and space errors are associated to integer time steps, while measurement errors are associated to integer + half time steps.
-The initial gauging code deformation measurements are made at time step $t_i+\frac{1}{2}$ and the final ungauging code deformation measurements are made at time step $t_o+\frac{1}{2}$. \end{remark}
+The initial gauging code deformation measurements are made at time step $t_i+\frac{1}{2}$ and the final ungauging code deformation measurements are made at time step $t_o+\frac{1}{2}$.

-\begin{definition}[Space and time faults] A space-fault is a Pauli error operator that occurs on some qubit during the implementation of the gauging measurement.
-A time-fault is a measurement error where the result of a measurement is reported incorrectly during the implementation of the gauging measurement.
-A general spacetime fault is a collection of space and time faults. \end{definition}

-\begin{remark} For the purposes of our discussion, we consider state misintialization faults to be time-faults that are equivalent to space-faults by decomposing them into a perfect initialization followed by an error operator. \end{remark}

-\begin{definition}[Detectors] A detector is a collection of state initializations and measurements that yield a deterministic result, in the sense that the product of the observed measurement results must be $+1$ independent of the individual measurement outcomes, if there are no faults in the procedure. \end{definition}

-\begin{definition}[Syndrome] The syndrome caused by a spacetime fault is defined to be the set of detectors that are violated in the presence of the fault.
-That is, the set of detectors that do not satisfy the constraint that the observed measurement results multiply to $+1$ in the presence of the fault. \end{definition}